best central heating inhibitor

 • Has a triple-action formula

-• Stops frequent venting of radiators and prevents cold spots
+• Stops frequent venting of radiators & prevents cold spots

 • Supports boiler manufacturer warranties